GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 = Tensor Networks
 _Tensor network_ is an important concept in quantum physics and quantum information, it is similar to  _einsum_@Harris2020, _unweighted probability graph_@Bishop2006, _sum product network_ and _junction tree_@Villescas2023 in other fields.
-It has been widely used to simulate quantum circuits@Markov2008, decode quantum error correction codes (which reference?), compress neural networks@Qing2024, and simulate the dynamics of a quantum system@Haegeman2016.
+It has been widely used to simulate quantum circuits@Markov2008, decode quantum error correction codes@Piveteau2024, compress neural networks@Qing2024, and simulate the dynamics of a quantum system@Haegeman2016.

 == Definition
 In short, _Tensor network_ is a diagrammatic representation of _multilinear algebra_.
 Consider multiplying a sequence a matrices: